 Schedule Individual Lunches

 People like working with people that they get along with.
 Make sure that your staff is putting in effort towards getting to know the new hire on a more personal level.
-Set up a schedule of days for the new hire to go to lunch with different members of the team (you could even offer to pick up the bill).
+Set up a schedule of days for the new hire to go to lunch or coffee with different members of the team (you could even offer to pick up the bill).
 This will help everyone get more comfortable with working with one another.

-Plan an Outside of Work Team Event
+Plan an Extracurricular Team Event